Jewish views on incest

 Jewish views on incest deal with the sexual relationships which are prohibited by Judaism and rabbinic authorities on account of a close family relationship that exists between persons.
 Such prohibited relationships are commonly referred to as incest or incestuous, though that term does not appear in the biblical and rabbinic sources.
-The term mostly used by rabbinic sources is "forbidden relationships in Judaism."
+The term mostly used by rabbinic sources is "forbidden relationships in Judaism".

 Relationships forbidden in the Hebrew Bible

 The Hebrew Bible sets out several lists of relationships sexual relations between which are forbidden.
 Two lists appear in the Book of Leviticus and one list appears in the Book of Deuteronomy.
-The lists only mention relationships with female relatives; excluding lesbianism, this implies that the list is addressed to men.
+The lists mention relationships with female relatives only; excluding lesbianism, this implies that the list is addressed to men.
 In the Hebrew Bible, sexual relationships between siblings are forbidden to Jews but permissible to Gentiles (non-Jews).
 Since the lists would then describe women with whom it is forbidden for a man to have a relationship, they also indirectly imply a list of men with whom it is forbidden for a woman to have a relationship.